Dean-Coakley/MazeGenerator/README.md

 # MazeGenerator
-A simple maze generator using Union-Find algorithm.
+A simple maze generator using an implemetion of Kruskal's algoritm and a Union-Find data structure.

 ## How to run
 * Run MazeTester.java